 Risks arising from holding financial instruments are inherent in the Fund's activities.
 They are managed through a process of ongoing identification, measurement and monitoring.
-The Fund has exposure to credit risk, liquidity risk and market risk from its use of financial instrument:
+The Fund has exposure to credit risk, liquidity risk and market risk from its use of financial instruments.

-This note presents information about the Fund's exposure to each of these risks, its objectives, policies and processes for measuring and managing risk.
+This note presents information about the Fund's exposure to each of these risks, its objectives, policies and processes for measuring and managing risk

-Financial instruments of the Fund comprise of investments in financial assets for the purpose of generating a return on the investment made by investors.
+Financial instruments of the Fund comprise of investments in financial assets for the purpose of generating a return on the investment made by investors, in addition to cash assets and net assets attributable to investors

 The Responsible Entity is responsible for identifying and controlling the risks that arise from these financial instruments.
-This is done through a combination of techniques and controls, including the use of hedging and the development of strict lending criteria for mortgage loans.